cdoremus/MyNotes/Spanish Notes.md

 [[#Table of Contents]]
 ## Indirect Object Pronouns

-An indirect object pronoun tells you to whom or for whom something is done.
+An indirect object pronoun tells you **to whom or for whom something is done**.
 It is often used for receiving and giving.

 In simple terms, the indirect object pronoun answers the questions:
 - To who/what